kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-b3-professional-responsibility-nca.md

 cta_secondary: "Download Free Chapter"
 ---

 Professional Responsibility is often the subject candidates leave until last, assuming their practice experience has prepared them.
 This is a mistake.
-The NCA exam tests the CBA Model Code of Professional Conduct specifically, and the ethical frameworks differ from those in other jurisdictions.
+The NCA exam tests the Federation of Law Societies' Model Code of Professional Conduct specifically, and the ethical frameworks differ from those in other jurisdictions.

 This guide gives you the structure to approach any PR question with confidence.